What is Rolfing

 Rolfing® is a system of hands-on body manipulation to help align the body within gravity.
 It focuses on the fascia (connective tissue) but involves the whole body.

-Qualified Rolfers® use touch and movement to help their clients improve their posture and movement patterns.
+Certified Rolfers® use touch and movement to support their clients in improving their posture and movement patterns.

 Rolfing is different from therapies like massage, deep tissue work, chiropractic or osteopathy.
 But people often present with similar physical symptoms.